andimoto/theme-yoyo/README.md

 ![](pics/yoyoLogoReal.jpg)

-*Place your own graphic on top of the yoyo or customize it!!*
+*Place your own graphics on top of the yoyo or customize it!!*

-Yoyo is based of two parts.
-The YoyoBase which holds both halfs together via screw and bearing (R188KK - 8-Ball-Bearing).
-The ThemeBase can be customized with an vector graphic ('fileMotive' variable).
+Yoyo is based of two parts, YoyoBase & ThemeBase.
+The YoyoBase holds both halfs together via screw and bearing (R188KK - 8-Ball-Bearing).
+The ThemeBase can be customized with multiple vector graphics per ThemeBase.
-Just set the correct path to your SVG file with the 'fileMotive' variable and scale the graphic ('scaleSVG' variable) to fit the inner part of the upper yoyo plate.
-You can move the SVG graphic with xMoveSVG, yMoveSVG or set another extrusion width.
+To add your favorite SVG motive create a 'motive configuration'.
+This is an array which holds the path to the file and several parameters such as 'moveXYZ', 'extrude' or 'scale'.
+This 'motive configuration' has to be set to the list 'motiveList'.
+All motives in this list will be placed on the YoyoBase.
+This way it is possible to place and combine multiple SVG motives.

 Additionally: the 'tools'-directory contains a bash script to convert a png to svg (with pre-conversion to pnm).
 This script needs __'potrace'__ which can be installed via package manager (on Linux).